bosdos12/TSL/README.md

 </p>

 <p>
 We will start simple and then will make app more and more advanced.
-Our main vision is this: simple tutor app --> tutor app + sign chat (you send message in text it comes in signs) + no ads or monetisation (completely free/at least for first year :) )
+Our main vision is this: simple tutor app --> tutor app + sign chat (you send message in text it comes in signs) + no ads or monetisation
 </p>

 <h3>How to start</h3>

 <p>
 Clone this repository to your computer and then go to www folder and press index.html and contemplate the app.
-For additional information on how app works and how it is converted from web app to the mobile go to info/Project Structue
+For additional information on how app works and how it is converted from web app to the mobile read our wiki
 </p>

 <p>
-Never hesitate to contact our leader - Anar Kazimov(anarkazimov98@gmail.com)
+You can always contact us at eskplaystore@gmail.com
 </p>

 <h3>Final words!</h3>